What is neurosurgery?

 It includes continuous monitoring, physical therapy, and neurological rehabilitation to improve neurological and physical functions, in addition to regular medical follow-up.

-What are the benefits of arthroscopic spine surgery?
+What are the benefits of endoscopic spine surgery?

-Laparoscopic surgery reduces pain, recovery time and risk of infection compared to traditional open surgery, where surgery is performed through small incisions and specialized instruments.
+Endoscopic surgery reduces pain, recovery time, and risk of infection compared to traditional open surgery, as the surgery is performed through small incisions and specialized tools.

 Can spine surgery be avoided with physical therapy?

-In some cases, physical therapy and therapeutic exercises can improve symptoms and avoid the need for surgery, especially in cases of chronic pain and simple disc herniation.
+In some cases, physical therapy and therapeutic exercises can improve symptoms and avoid the need for surgery, especially in cases of chronic pain and minor disc herniation.

 What is spinal stenosis?